sneakysneak/docs/pages/connector-authentication/salesforce.md

 ## Enduser Salesforce Account Setup

-For the best experience when using the Salesforce Connector, and to reduce the frequency that Cyclr must obtain a new Access Token and avoid some connection issues, ensure the following Session Settings have been set:
+For the best experience when using the Salesforce Connector, and to reduce the frequency at which Cyclr must obtain a new Access Token and avoid some connection issues, ensure the following Session Settings have been set:

 Log in to the Salesforce organization, go to Setup, then use the Search to find "Session Settings".